tycrek/degoogle/README.md

 - Earth
   - Different from Maps Satellite in the sense that Earth has tons of complex features that require desktop software to be installed.
   - *Help requested!*
-- Android Studio
+- Android Studio (not specifically for Android development, just in general)
-  - [Visual Studio Code (from source)](https://github.com/Microsoft/vscode) - VSCode is a spectacular light-weight IDE.
+  - [VSCodium](https://github.com/VSCodium/vscodium) - VSCodium is VSCode but without all the Microsoft telemetry and branding.
   - *Help requested!*

 ## Mobile applications (mobile apps installable from stores)
 When searching for replacements, check the alternative stores (such as F-Droid) before checking the Play Store.
 - Play Store
   - [F-Droid](https://f-droid.org/) - Catalogue of FOSS apps for Android.
 Easy to install and keeps track of updates.
 Also has a browser version if you don't want to install the app.
   - [Aptoide](https://www.aptoide.com/) - Marketplace for Android apps.
 Publishers/developers manage their own stores rather than a centralized market such as Google Play Store.